Why I Started This

 Because let’s face it:

-- Living costs in London are brutal
+- Living costs in London?
+Brutal.

-- The world’s volatile
+- The world?
+Volatile.

-- AI is already reshaping the job market
+- AI?
+Already reshaping the job market.

 That’s why I believe in the Personal Equity Business.